1955 Mille Miglia: Race

 The next checkpoint was the Italian capital of Rome, which was the halfway point.
 Moss had taken 1 hour and 6 minutes to reach Rome from L’Aquila and he had extended his lead to 1 minute and 15 seconds over Taruffi.
-Kling crashed just outside the city and was now out of the race.
-His Mercedes was up against a tree, as he crashed avoiding some spectators; luckily he only suffered broken ribs.
+Kling crashed just outside the city when his Mercedes No. 701 ran wide in a right hand sweeper as he crashed avoiding some spectators.
+The car was in a ditch, up against a tree.
+Luckily, he only suffered broken ribs, but he could not race in the 1955 Monaco Grand Prix.
 Meanwhile, Fangio was still struggling with engine problems; his complaints were ignored by Mercedes pit personnel in Rome.
 Moss buckled down to tackle the most challenging and demanding section of the route.
 Constantly on his mind was a fierce desire to disprove one of the old sayings – ‘He who leads at Rome never finishes’.

 The mountainous and twisty 140 mile (227 km) route from Rome to the next time control in Siena was a race of attrition.
 Perdisa and Taruffi both retired, and by the time he reached Siena, Moss had extended his lead to 5 minutes and 40 seconds over Herrmann - he had extended 1 minute and 36 seconds on Herrmann on this section alone.
 At this point, 690 mi (1,101 km) of distance had been covered in 6 hours, 51 minutes and 16 seconds by Moss and Jenkinson.

-The next stage was from Siena to Florence, 44 mi (70 km) long.
+The next stage was from Siena to Florence, 44 mi (70 km) long, or relatively short.
 Moss had pulled out only 8 seconds over Herrmann, who was pushing hard.
-Fangio's engine began to make unhealthy noises, and when the mechanics checked the engine, one of the very advanced fuel injection pipes had broken; the engine in Fangio's car was now running on 7 cylinders.
+Fangio's engine began to make unhealthy noises, and when the mechanics checked the engine, one of the pipes of the very advanced fuel injection had broken; the engine in Fangio's car was now running on 7 cylinders.
+Moss in No. 722 passed the stationary No. 658 and thus was 25 minutes ahead of Fangio.